Abdullahaiops9-glt/Abdullahaiops9-glt/README.md

 I believe the best way to learn Linux and DevOps is by building, experimenting, and documenting real hands-on work.

-I am currently pursuing a **Diploma in AIOps (Level 6)** at **Al Nafi International College**, where I continue to strengthen my knowledge of Linux administration, cloud technologies, automation, containerization, and DevOps practices.
+I am currently pursuing a **Diploma in AIOps (Level 6)** at **Al Nafi International College**, where I continue strengthening my knowledge of Linux administration, cloud technologies, automation, containerization, and DevOps practices.

-Alongside my diploma, I have completed hands-on coursework and labs covering:
+Alongside my diploma, I have completed practical coursework and labs covering:

 - 🐧 Linux System Administration (RHEL, Ubuntu & CentOS)
 - 🐳 Docker & Docker Compose